System environment (Hostname, DNS etc)

 Now we want to create the password database, by edition this file /etc/dovecot/conf.d/auth-passwdfile.conf.ext

-The content in this file should look as:
+The content in this file looks as:

 passdb {